jmeis/v2-template/README.md

 The `PR` Pipeline contains the following required Status Checks:
 1. `tekton/pr-unit-tests` - Represents the result of the unit tests.
-2. `whitewater-detect-secrets` - Represents the result of Secret Detection on the feature branch.
-3. `tekton/pr-compliance` - Checks if the Branch Protection Settings, Code Review criterias are met.
+2. `tekton/pr-compliance` - Checks if the Branch Protection Settings, Code Review criterias are met.

 #### `CI` Pipeline Status Checks